 Excelon Associates has specialized in higher education hiring since 2007.
 Our retained search practice focuses on the sectors we know best, including higher education, healthcare, and financial services, which means our candidate networks, market intelligence, and institutional relationships run deep rather than broad.

 We help colleges, universities, and education organizations identify, attract, and retain faculty and administrative talent at every level.
-Our average time from search launch to offer acceptance is 3 to 5 weeks, and every retained placement includes a guarantee.
+Our average time from search launch to offer acceptance is three to five weeks, and every retained placement includes a guarantee.
 We are headquartered in Asheville, NC and serve clients nationally and internationally.

 Excelon Associates conducts retained searches for colleges, universities, and higher education organizations nationwide and internationally.
 Tell us about your faculty or leadership role and we will take it from there.